qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 #stop myserver
 {% endhighlight %}

-If you ever change the init script, stop and start afterwards, as restart would not re-read the config file.
+If you ever change the myserver.conf, use stop and start instead of 'restart myserver', as restart would not re-read the upstart config file.

 ### Use cluster for multi-core environments